artshishkin/art-matt-java-performance/performance-example-01/README.md

 # performance-example-01
 Tutorial - Java Application Performance and Memory Management - from Matt Greencroft (Udemy)

+###  Section 2: Chapter 2 - Just In Time Compilation and the Code Cache

 ####  Run App

 1. from target/classes run: